dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 point on the $$\Phi$$ axis and then our input along the orthogonal $$\nu$$ direction?
 Nothing.
 As expected, the response is flat.
 However, for our population nonlinear network, the exo-origin curvature results in a decrease in output, $$a_{k}$$, as we increase our perturbation in the $$\nu$$ direction.
-We call this <it>response attenuation</it>.
+We call this _response attenuation_.
 This means the neuron is selective against orthogonal perturbations.
 In other words, our target neuron’s output contains more information about how close the stimulus is to its weight vector.
 If that is not immediately intuitive to you, take a second to let it sink in.
 This is important if we consider what the “weight vector” means in